manoj-gupta/manoj-gupta.github.io/_posts/2020-04-21-Golang-Programs-Static-vs-Dynamic-linking.md

 last_modified_at: 20120-08-09T14:25:52-05:00
 ---

-# Discovery

-It is well known that Golang creates static binaries by default.
-But is that so?

-I was taken by surprise to find out all the Golang binaries that I was using were using dynamic linking.
+It is well known that Golang creates static binaries by default. **But is that so?** I was taken by surprise to find out all the Golang binaries that I was using were using dynamic linking.
 This was easily verified by using *file* command on binary

 ```
 $ file test.gobin